sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 32-bit packet might use a two-bit prefix which apportions three quarters of the space to 31½-bit opcodes and one quarter to pairs of 15-bit compressed opcodes.

-But we can also take the first step into exploiting context.
+But more importantly, we can also take the first step into exploiting context.

-Supposing the instruction decoder has to see all 32 bits if it could turn out to be a 32-bit instruction, it doesn't strictly have to be limited to the first 16 bits just because it turns out to be a compressed opcode.
+Supposing the instruction decoder needs to see all 32 bits if it could turn out to be a 32-bit instruction, a compressed instruction doesn't strictly have to be limited to the first 16 bits just because it's compressed.
 It could decode instruction arguments from anywhere in the 32-bit word even if it is marked as a 16-bit instruction.
-It just has to loop back and do this a second time, decoding different bits, if the first instruction was compressed.
-Or if something branched to the odd 16-bit offset of that 32-bit instruction packet, or if an exception has to resume there.
+It just has to loop back and do this a second time, decoding different bits, if the first instruction was compressed (or if something branched to the odd 16-bit offset of that 32-bit instruction packet, or if an exception has to resume there).

 And if you can jumble the bits up like this, you can also overlap them.
 This is already fairly typical of instruction compression where the destination and